biodash/biodash.github.io/content/codeclub/S05E05/index.md

 </div>

-You can read the second sheet with:
+You can read the second sheet by using the `sheet =` argument:

 <div class="highlight">